Compound of five truncated tetrahedra

 The compound of five truncated tetrahedra is a uniform polyhedron compound.
 It's composed of 5 truncated tetrahedra rotated around a common axis.
 It may be formed by truncating each of the tetrahedra in the compound of five tetrahedra.
 A far-enough truncation creates the compound of five octahedra.
 Its convex hull is a nonuniform snub dodecahedron.
+It could also be called a truncated chiricosahedron.